Compared to savings accounts and short-term time deposits, 10-year CDs offer more competitive interest rates.

 Inflation is another concern.
 “If inflation is higher than the interest that you’re earning, you are actually losing buying power as the money sits in there for 10 years,” says Alan Dole, a wealth manager and financial planner with Equity Concepts, an investment and financial services firm in Richmond, Virginia.

-Consider your lost opportunity cost
+Consider the opportunity cost

 Don’t purchase a 10-year CD without evaluating other low-risk investment products like high-yield money market accounts.
 “Where else could you put that money that would earn you more?”
 Dole asks.